Ada-Developers-Academy/ada-precourse-v2/intro-to-python/dictionaries.md

 A solution for this problem can be broken into the following steps:

-1. Check to see if the dictionary contains the key
+1. Check to see if the dictionary does **not** contain the key
-1. If the dictionary contains the key, return the value associated with that key
 1. If the dictionary does not contain the key, return None
+2. If the dictionary does contain the key, return the value associated with that key

 <br/>